roboticas/virtual/README.md

 Webots based virtual environments for robotics

 ## Sumoring
 This is a platform for virtual webot robots to do mini-sumo games.
+Usage : create a new webots project and copy the .wbt file from this repository to it.

 ![Sumo ring](/sumoring.jpg "sumoring in webots")